poleaxe0224/STRAIN-Game-Design-Document/README.md

     * **Internal**: The virus is multiplying.
     * **External**: Humans are hunting you, but killing them confirms you are a monster (Game Over).

+### 3. The Goal
+1. Secure the Antiviral to suppress the virus.
+2. Escape the Quarantine Zone before the virus consumes your mind, and expose the truth to the world.

 ---

 ## III.
 Core Gameplay & Controls